 Get the business training you'll need to enter the job market with confidence.
 Learn about human resources, economics, management and other key elements to business success.
 Do it all as a business administration major in SNHU's associate of science program.
-One of the most affordable business administration degrees in New England, the AS in Business Administration provides an excellent grounding in business fundamentals and a valuable first step toward a bachelor's degree in business.
+One of the most affordable business administration degrees in New England, the Associate of Science in Business Administration provides an excellent grounding in business fundamentals and a valuable first step toward a bachelor's degree in business.

 SNHU's AS in Business Administration introduces you to core business disciplines such as marketing, accounting, business law and information technology.

 Founded in 1932, Southern New Hampshire University is located on 300 acres along the banks of the Merrimack River in Manchester.
-We also have satellite campuses throughout New Hampshire - in Portsmouth, Salem and Nashua - and as far north as Brunswick, Maine.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your associate degree in business administration at SNHU include: